 - Annex 15 – Qualification and Validation

-This course has been designed for senior staff in all areas in pharmaceutical manufacturing organisations to understand how the anticipated changes will affect their business unit as well as their business unit’s interactions with other units and the shifts in responsibilities.
+This course has been designed for senior staff in all areas in pharmaceutical manufacturing organisations to understand how the changes affect their business unit as well as their business unit’s interactions with other units and the shifts in responsibilities.

 You may be a Production Manager, QA Manager, QA Supervisor, QC Manager, IT Manager, Contract Manager, Validation Manager etc.